Thailand… Where even the “People’s Revolution” is Fake . . .

 We are all immersed now in the news, reading and watching stories about the Thai rioters and protesters who have now effectively brought Thailand to its knees simply by shutting down the airport.

 Revolutions are not neat and tidy, and they are perhaps viewed as “Heroic and Glorious” only by the sons of the soldiers who write tales idolizing their fathers.
-“Patriotic Wars” ain’t all they are cracked up to be.
+“Patriotic Wars” ain’t all they are cracked

 Thailand is in the throes of a political realignment that will evolve slowly, as only Thais can do it… Slowly, slowly, ebb and flow, two steps forward, one step back… Thai style.